Why is data privacy important?

 What to Look for in a Protection/Privacy Officer?

-A data protection officer should be well versed in all data protection regulations to be effective in their role.
+A data protection officer should be well-versed in all data protection regulations to be effective.
 They must be able to react quickly to any breaches and be proactive in preventing these breaches from happening in the first place.

 A data protection officer should be on call 24/7 so that no time is wasted in dealing with these breaches.